meitiv-et/paths/AERMET/README.md

 ```bash
 $ pip3 install -r requirements.txt
 ```
-6. Download the NLCD data from https://mrlc.gov/viewer by drawing a rectangle over the study area and selecting the 2016 Tree Canopy, Land Cover, and Impervious datasets.
-When you receive email with the download link, download the zip archive
+6. Download the National Land Cover Database (NLCD) data from https://mrlc.gov/viewer using the data download tool (clicking on an icon that looks like a down pointing arrow in a circle) to draw a rectangle bigger than the study area and selecting the 2016 Tree Canopy, Land Cover, and Impervious datasets.
+You receive an email with the download link for the zip archive with all of the data (e.g. NLCD_m7XNYdavHDHGq4P0NPji.zip).
-   (e.g. NLCD_m7XNYdavHDHGq4P0NPji.zip).

 ### Running the pipeline

-The bash script `runPipeline.sh` requires 5 command line arguments: year, month, latitude, longitude, and the path to the downloaded NLCD zip archive .
+The bash script `runPipeline.sh` requires 5 command line arguments: year, month, latitude, longitude, and the path to the downloaded NLCD zip archive
+.
 For example:
 ```bash
 $ bash runPipeline.sh 2018 7 38.9996681 -77.0449321 ~/Downloads/NLCD_m7XNYdavHDHGq4P0NPji.zip